 This interesting cocktail of factors makes it hard to control spending.

 In addition, our modern “dopamine nation” has made many less resilient and more likely to act on impulses.
 Financial literacy rates are also low.

 Self-discipline alone is no match for the spending pressures we face in today’s world.

 Instead, you must engineer your environment to reduce spending pressure.
-This includes limiting your time on social media, turning off one-click ordering, removing Apps like skip the dishes, and creating rules for taking on debt.
+This can include limiting time on social media, turning off one-click ordering, removing Apps like skip the dishes, and creating rules for taking on debt.

-Second, you can become stronger by doing hard things, increasing finances, and literacy, and reducing exposure to high-dopamine activities.
+Second, you can become stronger by doing hard things and reducing exposure to high-dopamine activities.